 Why Diversity Matters for Paced Delivery

 Most basic engagement services deliver only likes, because they're technically simplest to deliver.
-A well-designed paced engagement service delivers a mix of signal types in proportions that match organic engagement ratios for the content type.
+A well-designed paced engagement service delivers a mix of support types in proportions that match natural audience engagement ratios for the content type.

 Paced delivery with signal diversity addresses both the velocity anomaly and the type-ratio anomaly simultaneously.
-The combination is significantly harder for the algorithm to distinguish from organic engagement patterns.
+The combination is significantly harder for the algorithm to distinguish from natural audience behavior patterns.

 Safety Margins and Risk Management